The International Motor Racing Research Center works with venues across the region to feature archival materials from our vast collection.

 You can view the digital collection on the New York Heritage website.

-Part of the “Women of Speed: Legacies in Motorsports” exhibition has been installed at the Watkins Glen Chamber of Commerce Visitors Center on Franklin Street.
+Part of the “Women of Speed: Legacies in Motorsports” exhibition has been installed at the Center.
 The banners feature photographs from our collections of women “behind the wheel” and “behind the scenes.”
 Portraits of the seven women drivers honored in the “Watkins Glen Drivers’ Walk of Fame” will also be on view.
-If you’re in Watkins Glen, take a look!
+We’re open by appointment, call (607) 535-9044 to schedule.

 Watkins Glen International Media Center: “Scribes and Shooters at the International Motor Racing Research Center”